avinashkarhana/iRedAdmin/README.md

 > > >
 > > > MariaDB backend

-* Download packed stable release tarball from release section or if you want to try the development verion, then clone the repo.
+* Download packed stable release tarball from release section or if you want to try the development version, then clone the repo.

 * Installation Guide, Release Notes, Upgrade Tutorials: http://www.iredmail.org/docs/iredadmin-pro.releases.html